jhaslowh/UFO_Attack/UFO Attack Design.md

 Has a ray gun when on ground.

 **Levels**
-Use harder enemies to increase difficulty(tougher enemies).
+Use harder enemies to increase difficulty.
-People to abduct.
--abduct people or other things to buy upgrades
--both civilian an military
+Both military and civilians in a level can be abducted to buy upgrades.

 **Enemies**
--soldier rifle
--soldier rpg
+Soldier rifle:
+Soldier rpg:
--heavy armor soldier
+Heavy armor soldier:
--sniper
--jeep
--tank
--Ground Turret
+Sniper:
+Jeep:
+Tank:
+Ground Turret:
--AA Turrets (Very strong, must beam to ground to disable)
+AA Turrets (Very strong, must beam to ground to disable):

 **Scenery**
--Trees
--Grass
--Rocks
--Buildings
--Cars
+- Trees
+- Grass
+- Rocks
+- Buildings
+- Cars